Feanor42/CS5065-Assignment-2/README.md

 ## Installation

-The backend is built using python.
-In order to run the backend, it is necessary to follow the following steps.
+This application is built using Python.
+In order to run the application, it is necessary to follow the following steps.
-1. Do proper environment installations
+1. Setup environment
-  * Python 3.7, Pip, virualenv
+  * Install Python 3.7, Pip, Virtualenv
-2. Navigate to source
+2. Navigate to source directory
 3. Do Pip installations
   * Start virtualenv
     * `virtualenv env`
-    * `venv/Scripts/activate`
+    * `env/Scripts/activate`
   * `pip install -r requirements.txt`

 ## Usage